 Tunnel 3.
 Stages I and II of Tunnel 3 include completion of the Brooklyn/Queens and Manhattan segments.
 Stage I became operational in July 1998 and has improved the reliability of the transmission system.
-Stage I amounts also relate to facility improvements at Hillview Reservoir.
 Completion of the Brooklyn/Queens segment of Stage II will improve services to Staten Island, Brooklyn and Queens.
 Activation of the Brooklyn/Queens segment of Stage II will follow activation of the Manhattan segment of Stage II which is expected to be completed in late 2013.
-See "THE SYSTEM - The Water System - Water Collection and Distribution."
+See "The System - The Water System - Water Collection and Distribution."